 What sets this dish apart is our award-winning Cabot Seriously Sharp Cheddar cheese.
 The melted cheese adds a tangy, complex flavor that serves as a rich base for the sauce.
 Cabot Unsalted Butter, milk, and chicken broth round out the cheesy sauce that perfectly complements the mushrooms and fresh green beans.
 Thyme, paprika, and onion powder add that little extra flavor that helps make this dish unforgettable.
 Our green bean casserole with cheese is easy to cook and this recipe makes a hearty serving that is perfect for big group dinners.

-Cabot is a cooperative of 800 dairy farm families throughout New England.
+Cabot is a cooperative of New England and New York dairy farm families.
 We have always been dedicated to producing the best dairy products in the world, and you’ll be able to taste that commitment in all of our award-winning cheeses.
 We hope that our recipes will help you to create beautiful family memories in the meals and celebrations that you share.
 We would love to hear from you and share in these memories, so please leave us a review with any thoughts or feedback on how you enjoyed our green bean casserole.

 6 cups green beans, trimmed and cut into 1-inch pieces (about 1½ pounds)

 8 ounces Cremini or white mushrooms, finely chopped

 ½ teaspoon salt

 ⅓ cup King Arthur Unbleached All-Purpose Flour